kill9zombie/elixir_dojo/DOJO.md

     iex(16)>

-Also notice that the representation is similar to the list of tuples (and Ruby's hashes, for that matter).
+Also notice that the representation on the second line is similar to the list of tuples (and Ruby's hashes, for that matter).
 This only happens when we use atoms as keys.

 The string thing
 ----------------